 - Nitrile rubber gloves are acid-resistant and are the best choice to use when handling concentrated acids.
-However, any plastic or vinyl glove will provide some protection against the occasional splash, small spill and splatter that may occur when using or dispensing acids. - Operating eyewashes must be available in any classroom or laboratory where acids or acid solutions are used.
-An approved eyewash must treat both eyes and provide clean potable water for at least 15-20 minutes. - Chemical splash goggles must be worn whenever acids or acid solutions are used.
-Safety glasses are not adequate protection. - Good ventilation should be available whenever hydrochloric, nitric or acetic acids are used. - Spill control materials (sand, absorbent and neutralizer-available together in Catalog No. AP6448) must be available whenever acids or acid solutions are used.
+However, any plastic or vinyl glove will provide some protection against the occasional splash, small spill, and splatter that may occur when using or dispensing acids. - Operating eyewashes must be available in any classroom or laboratory where acids or acid solutions are used.
+An approved eyewash must treat both eyes and provide clean potable water for at least 15-20 minutes. - · Chemical splash goggles must be worn anytime acids or acid solutions are used.
+Safety glasses are not adequate protection.

+- Good ventilation should be available whenever hydrochloric, nitric, or acetic acid will be used in the lab. - Spill control materials (sand, absorbent, and neutralizer) must be available whenever acids or acid solutions are used.